-YPF SA (YPF), Argentina’s largest oil producer, will invest $1.2 billion in shale oil next year as it seeks to boost crude output after the government nationalized the company and opposed dividend payments.
+YPF SA (YPF:US), Argentina’s largest oil producer, will invest $1.2 billion in shale oil next year as it seeks to boost crude output after the government nationalized the company and opposed dividend payments.

 YPF will invest a total of $7 billion in 2013 as it plans to double exploration in five years and boost refining, Chief Executive Officer Miguel Galuccio said at a press conference in Buenos Aires yesterday.
 YPF will drill 1,019 wells in 2013, up from 746 this year, including 132 shale oil wells and 14 shale gas wells, according to a presentation filed with Argentina’s stock exchange.